contao/docs/docs/dev/framework/widgets.md

 The following example creates a simple text input widget for the back end.
 The input is allowed to be submitted and the generated label should contain the `for` attribute.
-The template is set to `be_template`, which most back end widgets commonly use.
+The template is set to `be_widget`, which most back end widgets commonly use.
 It contains the label as a headline and executes `$this->generateWithError(true)`, which in turn will execute `$this->generate()`.